acallejasp/fdsw-github/site/content/docs/5.3/components/carousel.md

 You can make your carousels autoplay on page load by setting the `ride` option to `carousel`.
 Autoplaying carousels automatically pause while hovered with the mouse.
 This behavior can be controlled with the `pause` option.
 In browsers that support the [Page Visibility API](https://www.w3.org/TR/page-visibility/), the carousel will stop cycling when the webpage is not visible to the user (such as when the browser tab is inactive, or when the browser window is minimized).

 {{< callout info >}}
 For accessibility reasons, we recommend avoiding the use of autoplaying carousels.
-If your page does include an autoplaying carousel, we recommend providing an additional button or control to explicitly pause/stop the carousel.
+If your page does include an autoplaying carousel, we recommend providing an additional button or control to experiencialicitly pause/stop the carousel.

 See [WCAG 2.1 Success Criterion 2.2.2 Pause, Stop, Hide](https://www.w3.org/TR/WCAG21/#pause-stop-hide).
 {{< /callout >}}